 • Our programme is school led – you will be learning from highly skilled teachers in a real classroom.

-• We have over 40 primary schools across North Yorkshire, offering an impressive breadth of experience, from large town schools to tiny village primaries, faith, community and forces schools.
+• We work with over 40 primary schools across North Yorkshire, offering an impressive breadth of experience, from large town schools to tiny village primaries, faith, community and forces schools.

 • We have a track record of supporting trainees through all the challenges of undertaking the programme.
 We pride ourselves on our responsiveness to any obstacles you might meet along the way.

 • Ours is a local model – tutors from Leeds Trinity University come to us to deliver the Professional Development element of the programme, so your travelling time from home will be minimal throughout.

 About the accredited body